ibm-cloud-docs/discovery-data/connect.md

 1. On the summary page, review the options that you selected, and click **Install** to start installing the software.
 1. Restart your computer.

+#### Configuring shared directories on the agent server
+{: #shareddirectories}

 After the software is installed, you must set up shared network directories that the Windows File System agent can access.
 To define a new file system share, you export a local or remote network directory.
 You can also list the shares that are already defined or delete a share that you previously defined.
-To configure shared directories on an agent server:
+{: shortdesc}

 1. Export a local directory from the server where the agent is installed:
    ```bash